SilkSound/xcode-csound-projects/README.md

 different ways to create note objects, either by drawing out shapes, or by calculation, or by whatever means.

 Why not use MAX MSP?
 This is a rectified question, because it's a great shell around the CSound-core.
+Three reasons:
-Three reasons: It doesn't exactly do what I want it to do
+ 1/ It doesn't exactly do what I want it to do.
-               While working on this it stimulates me to be more creative and come up with more uses of what I'm intending I'm stubborn and want to do several things MY way.
+ 2/ While working on this it stimulates me to be more creative and come up with more uses of what I'm intending.
+ 3/ I'm stubborn and want to do several things MY way.

  Will I ever be able to make use of what I'm cooking up?
 I don't know.
 I sincerely hope so.
 It all depends on how fast I develop as a
  Swift/Mac programmer and evenly important is how much can I restrict myself.